 ARTICLE III.
 A U.S. Armed Forces member's duty to continue to resist enemy exploitation by all means available is not lessened by the misfortune of capture.
 Contrary to the 1949 Geneva Conventions, enemies that United States forces have engaged since 1949 have treated the prisoner of war compound as an extension of the battlefield.
 The prisoner of war must be prepared for this.
 Enemies have used a variety of tactics to exploit prisoners of war for propaganda purposes or to obtain military information, in spite of Geneva Convention prohibitions.
 Physical and mental harassment, general mistreatment, torture, medical neglect, and political indoctrination have all been used, and the enemy has tried to tempt prisoners of war to accept special favors or privileges in return for statements or information, or for a pledge by the prisoner of war not to attempt escape.
-A prisoner of war.
+A prisoner of war must not seek special privileges or accept special favors at the expense of fellow prisoners of war.
 Under the guidance and supervision of the senior military person, the prisoner of war must be prepared to take advantage of escape opportunities.
 In communal detention, the welfare of the prisoners of war who remain behind must be considered.
 Additionally, prisoners of war should not sign or enter into a parole agreement.
 Parole agreements are promises the prisoners of war make to the captor to fulfill stated conditions, such as not to bear arms, in exchange for special privileges, such as release or lessened restraint.